conjurer-rich/fast-flow-flywheel/pages/how-it-works/rotation-overview.md

 ## 🔄 Act: Taking Evolutionary Steps

-With the flow frictionsignals clear and priorities surfaced, the next phase focused on practical steps to improve flow.
+With the flow friction signals clear and priorities surfaced, the next phase focused on practical steps to improve flow.

 Instead of a top-down reorg, Lumana’s teams participated in collaborative co-design sessions to explore better team boundaries and interaction modes.